RFnexus/modem73/README.md

 ### Linux

-On a system with `apt`?
+On a system with `apt` or an Arch-based distro with `pacman`?
 Run the installer script:
 ```
 ./install.sh
 ```